-His responsibilities at McKinney High include leading the state recognized Royal Pride Marching Band, as well as conducting the Honors Band.
-He team-teaches the Symphonic Band, Concert 1 Band, and the Concert 2 Band.
-He is also responsible for the overall focus and management of the band program.
+His responsibilities at McKinney High include leading the Royal Pride Marching Band, conducting the Honors Band as well as team-teaching the Symphonic Band, Concert I, and Concert II Bands.
 Bands under his direction have consistently been awarded the “Sweepstakes Award” for Superior Ratings in University Interscholastic League Marching, Concert, and Sight Reading contests, and have been named “Best in Class” and “Best in Festival” at various music festivals around the country.
-Most recently, the Honors Band placed 9th in the state in the 2015 TMEA Honor Band Competition and the marching band placed 12th in the state at the Texas UIL State Marching Band Contest.

 Mr. Ringel has enjoyed a wide-range of experiences in the music field.
 He held positions around the Dallas, Fort-Worth area as a freelance horn player and most notably served as a substitute horn player for the Fort-Worth Symphony Orchestra for nine years.
 He took part in Drum Corps International as a member of the Bluecoats Drum and Bugle Corps in 1989 and 1990.
-He was also active for 25 years as a marching drill designer and has written and consulted for several High Schools and Universities around the country.
+He has also been active as a marching band drill designer for 26 years.
+He has written and consulted for several High Schools and Universities around the country.

 Mr. Ringel holds the Bachelor of Music Degree from Florida State University and a Master of Music Degree from Southern Methodist University.
 He earned his teaching credentials from Texas A&M Commerce.
 He is a member of the Texas Music Educators Association and the Texas Bandmasters Association.